kovacsnador/tinycoro/README.md

 ```

 ### Example18
-Async callback awaiter and usage with a C-style API with return value
+Async callback awaiter and usage with a C-style API with return value.

+`tinycoro::AsyncCallbackAwaiter_CStyle` is an awaiter interface that requires an asynchronous callback function or lambda with two parameters: the first is the `wrappedCallback`, and the second is the `userData` (usually a void*).
+The wrapped user callback mimics the same parameters and return value as the original user callback, but it also includes the necessary tools to notify the scheduler to resume the coroutine on the CPU.

 ```cpp
 #include <tinycoro/tinycoro_all.h>